Major & Minor

 The Major in French consists of 30 hours of 300- and 400-level courses in French.
 Requirements include 12 hours of courses focusing on written and oral expression (FREN 310, FREN 315, FREN 410, and FREN 415), and 18 hours of upper-division courses.
 Up to 9 hours if the upper-division courses can be in related fields (such as French History, Art History, Philosophy), with the approval of the department.

 The Minor in French consists of 18 hours of 300- and 400-level courses in French.
-Additionally, students can pursue the Language Proficiency program in French (12 hours).
+Additionally, students can pursue a Certificate in French (12 hours).
 All courses must be taught in French.
 Please see the College of Arts and Sciences Catalog for more information.

 Students are encouraged to enhance their major or minor through an immersion experience in a French-speaking country.
 SLU students can choose from a variety of study options in French including summer, semester, and two-semester programs.